madreher/LammpsInputBuilder/docs/dev_doc.md

 To trigger the github workflows, the following conditions must be met:
 - The branch name must follow the pattern `test-**` for `test.pypi` and `release-**` for `pypi`.
 Additionnally, in the case of a release, a tag should also be set with the right version for the package.
+- To push the tag: `git push origin tag v0.0.6`